Vekkby/osjpub/README.md

 You can try this kernel yourself and here's how.

 ## Prerequisites
-Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
+Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://www.docker.com/products/docker-desktop) installed.

 Clone/git pull the repo into any local directory e.g. like it is shown below: